telerik/kendo-react-kb/docs/add-custom-tools-to-the-editor-and-customize-built-in-tools.md

 ### Solution

-We need to [create](https://prosemirror.net/docs/ref/#model.MarkType.create) a new [Mark](https://prosemirror.net/docs/ref/#model.Mark) and add a attribute class to the mark for the class name.
-We have control over the class name and the content of the Mark.
+We need to create a tool, that will insert text content and add the built-in style [mark](https://prosemirror.net/docs/ref/#model.Mark) to it.
+The class attribute will be added when the mark object is created.

 This is an example showcasing how to achieve this:

-{% meta id:index height:760 %}
+{% meta height:420 %}
 {% embed_file editor/add-span-with-class/main.jsx preview %}
 {% endmeta %}

 ## Insert Non Editable Node

-How to insert and non editable predefined node in the Editor?
+How to insert non editable predefined node in the Editor?

 ### Solution

 This can be achieved by creating a tool that will insert a non editable [Node](https://prosemirror.net/docs/ref/#model.Node).
 This Node will function as a single element and will be removed with a single key press.

-{% meta id:index height:760 %}
+{% meta height:420 %}
 {% embed_file editor/add-non-editable-element/main.jsx preview %}
 {% embed_file editor/add-non-editable-element/InsertShortcodeTool.jsx %}
 {% endmeta %}